The New Mom’s Guide on How to Store Breast Milk

 Milkies Durable & Leak-proof Breast Milk Storage Bags

-The Milkies breast milk storage bags offers something many other brands do not.
-The bags are made with a reinforced double layer, double zip plastic design.
+The Milkies breast milk storage bags offer something many other brands do not.
+The bags are made with a reinforced double-layer, double-zip plastic design.
 They are made from the highest quality food-grade plastic available, which I know can be a very important factor for some people.
 They hold a little more than 6.5 ounces.
 Another great thing about these bags is that the breast milk storage guidelines are printed right on the bag, which is amazingly convenient!

 What do you do if your bags aren’t designed to connect to a breast pump?